 We apply significant judgement in estimating the fair value of intangible assets acquired, which involves the use of significant assumptions.
 Significant assumptions used in the valuation of customer relationships include future revenue and operating expenses, customer attrition rates, contributory asset charges, tax amortization benefit, and discount rates.
 Significant assumptions used in the valuation of certain developed technology assets include future revenue, proprietary technology obsolescence curve, royalty rate, and discount rate.
-Significant assumptions used in the valuation of time the brand will continue to be valuable, royalty rate, and discount rate.
+Significant assumptions used in the valuation of marketing assets include assumptions about the period of time the brand will continue to be valuable, royalty rate, and discount rate.
 Significant assumptions used in the valuation of content intangible assets include cost-based assumptions.
 Our estimates of fair value are based upon assumptions we believe to be reasonable, but which are inherently uncertain and unpredictable, and unanticipated events and changes in circumstances may occur.